julien-arino/test-site/_posts/2022-02-20-Marp-for-slides.md

 ---
 layout: post
-title:  "Using Marp to make cool html presentation slides (General)"
+title:  "Using Marp to make cool html presentation slides"
 description: "How to use Marp to make nice looking presentation slides, from the perspective of an only-partly-savvy computer user."
 date:   2022-02-20
 categories: presentations